Skip to content

 Posting approval requests to Teams for Tallyfy items

-You can use specific Microsoft Teams connector actions in Power Automate to send approval requests directly to users or channels within Teams.
-The primary method involves using Adaptive Cards.
+You’ll use Microsoft Teams connector actions in Power Automate to send approval requests straight to users or channels.
+Adaptive Cards are your best bet here.

-• Adaptive Cards: These are interactive UI snippets displayed in Teams.
-For Tallyfy-related approvals, an Adaptive Card can show key details and provide “Approve” and “Reject” buttons directly within Teams.
+• Adaptive Cards: Think of these as interactive widgets that appear in Teams.
+For Tallyfy approvals, an Adaptive Card displays the important details and gives you “Approve” and “Reject” buttons right there - no extra clicks needed.

-• Teams connector actions: (Covered in understanding Power Automate basics)
+• Teams connector actions: (Details in understanding Power Automate basics)

 • Post adaptive card in a chat or channel

-• Post a choice of options as the Flow bot to a user (simpler alternative for some scenarios).
+• Post a choice of options as the Flow bot to a user (works for simpler scenarios)

 Flow modification example (building on a Tallyfy budget approval scenario):

-Let’s say you have an existing Power Automate flow that uses the “Start and wait for an approval” action for a Tallyfy-triggered budget request (as detailed in the building approval workflows article).
-To add Teams integration:
+Let’s walk through a real example.
+You’ve got a Power Automate flow using “Start and wait for an approval” for a Tallyfy-triggered budget request (covered in the building approval workflows article).
+Want to add Teams integration?
+Here’s how:

 1. Locate your existing approval action.
 Find the “Start and wait for an approval” action in your flow that handles the Tallyfy item.